AguaClara/HFFVFDC/Manual.md

 </p>

 ####Rate of Leakage
 Rate of leakage is the flow rate of the HFFV into the distribution tank once it shuts off completely, exposing no holes to the tee.
 It is a parameter that is dependent on the area between the outer diameter of the slider pipe and the inner diameter of the bushing that surrounds it.
 It is determined by how much the bushings are sanded, something that the team was attempting to standardize.
-However, because of the initial condition for the HFFV be almost frictionless so that it could freely move vertically, the team had to determine the rate of leakage experimentally.
+However, because of the initial condition for the HFFV be almost frictionless so it could freely move vertically, this factor already required a certain level of sanding.
+This meant the team had to determine the rate of leakage experimentally.

-It is important because it determines how long the plant operator has to respond before the distribution tank overflows.
+The rate of leakage is important because it determines how long the plant operator has to respond before the distribution tank overflows.
 For example, if the capacity of the distribution tank is 1000 Liters and the tank shuts off at 90% capacity and rate of leakage is .1 L/s, then the tank fills up in approximately 1000 seconds or 17 minutes.
 The rate of leakage was measured and recording in the Experimental Results section.

 ####Float size
+With an earlier model of the Float Valve, the tee was not frictionless so the team determined the float size by testing the friction force between the slider pipe and tee.
+Normally, there are calculations that can be used to find the friction between two smooth pipes.
+However, because the bushings needed to be sanded down, they were not completely smooth and the equation would not be accurate for this setup.
+The team used a spring available in the lab to test and estimate the force of friction exerted by the slider pipe assembly.

+First, the team found the spring constant $k$ of the spring by hanging a weight off the spring and measuring the change in length from it's original orientation.

+$$ F=k\cdot \Delta(x) $$
+$$k= \frac{F}{\Delta(x)} $$
+$$ k =229.8 N/m $$

+Then the spring was held in one end of the pipe and pulled, and the change in distance of the spring was measured.
+Finally, the team measured the friction force by multiplying the $k$ determined in the previous step and the change in distance recorded.
+The team converted this force to the mass of the float by dividing by the force of gravity.

+$$ F=k\cdot \Delta(x)= 229.8N/m \cdot .03313m= 17.67 N $$
+$$ \mathrm{Mass}_{\mathrm{Float}}=\frac{F}{9.81 m/s^2} = 1.76 kg$$

+The buoyant force has to overcome the friction force in order for the float to move up and down smoothly.
+The team found the volume of the float by dividing the mass of the float by density of water, then dividing that volume by the cross-sectional area of the desired pipe to get length.

+$$\mathrm{Volume}_{\mathrm{Float}}=\frac{\mathrm{Mass}_{\mathrm{Float}}}{\rho_{\mathrm{water}}}=\frac{1.76kg}{1000kg/m^3}=.00176m^3   $$
+$$L_{\mathrm{Float}}= \mathrm{Volume}_{\mathrm{Float}}/\mathrm{Area}_{\mathrm{Float}}=\frac{.00176m^3}{3.142 in^2}=35.05$$
+From here, the length of 36" was used, because 35" was the bare minimum to overcome the friction force.

-To determine the length of the float, the team assumed there is negligible friction force between the slider pipe and the tee since the slider pipe can slide through the tee easily.
-The team also decided to aim for the water level to be at half the height of the float.
+After determining that any friction within the slider pipe was too much, the team resolved to completely sand down the bushings.
+Because there was no longer friction between the slider pipe and the bushings, the required float length could no longer be calculated with a spring scale as before.
+Instead, to determine the length of the float, the team looked at the buoyant force necessary to counteract the weight of the slider pipe assembly.
+The team decided to aim for the water level to be at half the height of the float.
 This meant that the buoyant force has to support the weight of the top half of the float, the apparent weight in water of the bottom half of the float, and the apparent weight in water of the slider pipe.
 The team used the following equation to find the apparent weights in water:
 $$ApparentWeight_{object}=Weight_{object}-\rho_{water}\cdot Volume_{object} \cdot g$$
 where $\rho_{water}$ is the density of water and $g$ is acceleration due to gravity.
 The team used these equations to solve for the length of the float: